terrapower/armi/doc/developer/entrypoints.rst

     around the code.
 Please do not edit these settings during a run.
 The idea of "run settings" is a lot simpler to understand when they don't change.
 And such changes tend to hide data from other developers.

-Every ``ArmiPlugin`` can subclass the ``defineEntryPoints`` method.
-This is the place to add all your entry points.
-ARMI comes with an extensive :py:class:`~armi.cli.EntryPointsPlugin` that comes with several CLI entry points that you will want.
-It is important to note that if you are building your own ARMI ``Application``, if you do not include the ``EntryPointsPlugin``, you will not have these entry points.
-But that is fine if you do not want them or if only want some of them you can build your own list in a custom ``defineEntryPoints`` method.
+To add entry points, ``ArmiPlugin``s can subclass the ``defineEntryPoints`` method.
+ARMI has an extensive :py:class:`~armi.cli.EntryPointsPlugin` that comes with several CLI entry points.
+It is important to note that if you are building your own ARMI ``Application``, the ``EntryPointsPlugin`` must be registered to access these entry points either by registration in the application or subclassing :py:class:`~armi.apps.App`.
+If you do not want them or if only want some of them you can build your own list in a custom ``defineEntryPoints`` method.